Apricot Chicken

 Grilled Apricot Chicken

-This is my favorite way of preparing the chicken in the summertime.
+This one of my favorite ways of preparing the chicken in the summertime.
 The apricot mixture makes for an excellent glaze.
+Just combine all the ingredients in a saucepan and simmer until it thickens.
+Then brush it onto the chicken ask it is being grilled.
 We have also tried it over kabobs and it really brings out the flavor of the vegetables.
 Try it with peppers, onions, pineapple, and, of course, apricots!
 You won’t regret it.

 Apricot Chicken on a plate with green beans and rice on a plate.